 Catechism of the Catholic Church (CCC) #1213

-Parents and godparents are asked to attend a Baptism Seminar as part of the preparation process.
-You may register for an upcoming seminar using the links below.
+Parents and Godparents are asked to attend a Baptism Seminar as part of the preparation process.
+You may register for an upcoming seminar using the link below.

 The Role of a Catholic Godparent

 For the grace of Baptism to unfold, the parents’ help is important.
 So too is the role of the godfather and godmother, who must be formed believers, able and ready to help the newly baptized - child or adult - on the road of Christian life.
 CCC 1255

 Parents, when presenting their child for Baptism, undertake the responsibility of raising him/her in the practice of the faith.
 The godparents have the important duty of assisting the parents in this job.
 A godparent is a mature, practicing Catholic who will establish a lifelong faith relationship and be willing to walk with the child on their faith journey.
 For this reason, Canon Law sets forth the following requirements for godparents: